Download Printable Summary

 The assessments measure a student’s proficiency in the skills required of the subject matter.
 In addition, the assessments look for a student’s Depth of Knowledge Level on the subject.
 Depths of Knowledge Levels are: Level 1: Recall, Level 2: Use of Concepts/Skills and Level 3: Strategic Thinking and Problem Solving.

-NPEP Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship NPEP Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+NPEP Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship NPEP Tutoring Program is available to all North American students. which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.